Could I Get an Abortion Without Anyone Knowing?

 - Your family doctor/GP giving the referral and providing aftercare.

-- Any government mandated counseling service (where applicable): If you are required to receive pre-abortion counseling, you will most likely have to provide identification, proving that you have completed this requirement.
-Make the most of it – the purpose of counseling is to give you the opportunity to investigate all your options.
+- Any government-mandated counseling service (where applicable): If you are required to receive pre-abortion counseling, you will most likely have to provide identification proving that you have completed this requirement.
+Make the most of it – the purpose of counseling is to allow you to investigate all your options and find out what support is available.
 Only when you are informed will you be able to make a choice you can feel good about in the long run.

 - The medical staff at the abortion clinic.